alishafazal/life-hacks-project-1/README.md

 # Testing
 When building the life hacks page, I wanted to keep the life hacks in a column down the centre of the page for all screen sizes as it gave the desired look I wanted.
 In order to make this responsive for all screen sizes, I increased the size of the life hack title, photo and text within each media query, so when the screen size increases the life hack content increases accordingly too.

-Once I had finished my contact form, I tested it out and realised that when I increased the size of the textarea input box, the submit button would be pused out of the border of the contact form.
+Once I had finished my contact form, I tested it out and realised that when I increased the size of the textarea input box, the submit button would be pushed out of the border of the contact form.
 I tried to increase the height of the contact form but this didn't help.
 I also switched the textarea element and the select element around but the submit button would still be pushed out of the contact form container.
 Upon taking inspiration from a fellow Code Institute student [Paul Woods](https://github.com/pawoods), I added the following style rule

 ```
 height: fit content;